front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 Note that for some translations you won't need to change anything.
 This usually happens for the default language and for business phrases such as "SKU", etc.

-However, react-intl will warn you against those cases because it might be an actual translation that is missing.
-Luckily, you can opt-out of this warning for specific translations ids by adding it to the `my-module/translations/locales/whitelist_[lang].json` file.
+However, `react-intl` will warn you against those cases because it might be an actual translation that is missing.
+Luckily, you can opt-out of this warning for specific translations ids by adding it to the `translations/whitelist_[lang].json` file.

 This task can be daunting at first, but it will make your life easier in the future when you will need to know which string was not translated in a recent update.

+### Translations fallback

+With `react-intl` translations are usually grouped into a single file.
+In our case, we would expect them to be in `translations/whitelist_[lang].json`.
+But in Front-Commerce's case, we don't want you to be troubled by translations that are handled by the core.

+That's why Front-Commerce uses a mechanism called **translations fallbacks**.
+Instead of relying on a single file for translations, Front-Commerce will look out for translations in the following places and will pick the ones that exist:

+* Front-Commerce core: `node_modules/front-commerce/translations/[lang].json`
+* from [your modules declared in `.front-commerce.js`](/docs/reference/front-commerce-js.html#modules): `<my-module>/translations/[lang].json`
+* from your project: `translations/[lang].json`

+If a translation key is defined in multiple files, the last one (according to the above list) will be be used.
+This is especially useful if you want to change the core's translations.

+> You can see exactly which translation files are used by opening the files located in `.front-commerce/translations/`.

+Please keep in mind that when you run `npm run translate`, the new keys will be added to `translations/[lang].json`.
+However, if you are developping a module it can make sense to create manually the files in `<my-module>/translations/[lang].json` and move the translations there.

 ## About dynamic content